The Little Mermaid statue is a must-see sight in Copenhagen. Det Lille Havfrue in København is often seen as the symbol of Denmark.

 Public Transportation to the Little Mermaid

-The closest Copenhagen public bus stop is Indiakaj – use bus 26 with Færgeterminal Søndre Frihavn as final destination.
-From here, it is short walk past the yacht harbor to the statue – however, consider seeing the two “sister” statues first (see below) if planning to walk back to the city center.
-Toward the city center, this option is less ideal as bus 26 does not go directly back – walk to Osterport station, or use bus A1 from the south side of the fort.
+The closest Copenhagen public bus stop is Indiakaj – use bus 27 with Færgeterminal Søndre Frihavn as the final destination.
+From here, it is a short walk past the yacht harbor to the statue – however, consider seeing the “sister” statue first (see below) if planning to walk back to the city center.
+Bus 27 is less useful than the previous bus 26 that does not cover this route anymore — bus 27 only departs from Østerport station, which is only a few minutes longer walk than taking the bus.

 A further alternative is harbor bus boats 991 or 992 that stop at Nordre Tolbod at the southeastern corner of the Kastellet fort and the Gefion fountain.